 If you teach the equivalent of thirty-six (36) full-time months in a six-year (6) period, you are granted “continuing status” – which provides a greater degree of job security.
 In calculating your eligibility, all UBC teaching (including evening and summer courses) should be counted, not only that achieved in any one Department or Faculty.
 If you think you have or will soon achieve “continuing status,” inquire with Faculty Relations or, if you’re at our Okanagan Campus, contact Human Resources.

 Continuing Status entitles the faculty member to reappointment each year to at least the same course load and percentage of full-time as he/she worked in the two winter sessions of the year before they earned continuing status.
 For example, if you taught 2 courses in the September term and 3 courses in the January term, your continuing entitlement would be to 5 courses over the academic year regardless of how many courses you taught in the summer session.

-In addition to a more stable employment status, Continuing Sessionals also have additional rights and benefits.
-For example, Continuing Sessionals earn $1100 in professional development funds each year and have the right to be assigned courses at the same time and in the same process as their tenured and tenure-track colleagues in the Department.
-Continuing faculty whose appointments are not renewed due to cancellation or lack of funding are entitled to severance pay or recall rights – the choice belongs entirely to the Sessional Faculty member.
+In addition to a more stable employment status, Continuing sessionals also have additional rights and benefits.
+For example, Continuing sessionals earn $1100 in professional development funds each year and have the right to be assigned courses at the same time and in the same process as their tenured and tenure-track colleagues in the Department.
+Continuing sessionals whose appointments are not renewed due to cancellation or lack of funding are entitled to severance pay or recall rights – the choice belongs entirely to the sessional lecturer.